pyeve/cerberus/docs/usage.rst

     >>> v.errors
     {'age': 'min value is 10'}

-You don't have to use YAML of course, you can use your favorate serializer.
+You don't have to use YAML of course, you can use your favorite serializer.
 JSON for example.
-As long as there is a decoder thant can produce a nested ``dict``, you can use it to define a schema.
+As long as there is a decoder that can produce a nested ``dict``, you can use it to define a schema.